samiskin/redux-electron-store/README.md

 ## Usage

+Note:  This fits a __lot__ better as a store enhancer to Redux, so I will try it out.
+Expect the API to change to something nicer soon.

 #### Main Process

 In the main process `ReduxElectronStore` takes in a Redux `createStore` function as well as a Redux reducer, and once instantiated can act just like a normal store.